 Quite a bit of Norway’s beer comes from Drammen from the Aass brewery.
 So it’s easy to find something to quench your thirst after exploring the river.

-The southernmost city on this list, and in Norway in general, Kristiansand is absolutely stunning.
-It was also an important military stronghold at one time, marking it as a wonderful destination for history lovers.
+The southernmost city on this list, Kristiansand is a popular summer destination for Norwegians.
+Its beach at the very heart of the city (pictured) is one of Norway's best.
+The city was also an important military stronghold at one time, marking it as a wonderful destination for history lovers.

 Besides the charming, traditional wooden buildings, Kristiansand plays host to numerous attractions.
 The city prides itself on being a family destination and offers summer time attractions such as a zoo and theme park.